 - 1 cup unsalted cashews

-- Once mixture is smooth, add chia seeds, sesame seeds and salt and blend for about 1 more minutes.
-Pour into mason jars and store in fridge.
-Enjoy!
+- Once mixture is smooth, add chia seeds, sesame seeds and salt.
+Process for about 1 more minute.

 - Transfer the mixed nut butter to a storage jar, cover, refrigerate and enjoy within 2 weeks.
 Yields about 2 cups.